 The Ultra Marathon Caballo Blanco is conducted by the Municipality of Urique with support by True Messages and long time ‘Mas Locos’, sponsors and supporters.
 The UMCB has an incredible and storied history and is considered one of Ultra Marathon Running’s must-do bucket list events.
 Started by Micah to introduce international athletes to the beauty of the Raramuri (Tarahumara) people, their great culture, and their magical lands, each year the event brings together endurance athletes from all over the planet to run together with over 800 Raramuri athletes.

-In 2017 a Marathon distance (42K), and in 2019 a Half Marathon (21K) was added to the event options for those wanting to experience all the beauty of this cultural and running event but not quite ready for the 50 mile distance.
+In 2017 a Marathon distance (42K), and in 2020 a Half Marathon (21K) was added to the event options for those wanting to experience all the beauty of this cultural and running event but not quite ready for the 50 mile distance.
 Both the 42K and 21K are still incredibly challenging events with climbs and with what is typically a very warm day.
 With the new changes implemented in recent years, we have improved even further on what are surely some of the most scenic running events on the planet.
-Join in and be part of this magic.
-(Possible 10K for 2022!)

 There is a reason this is considered one of the most challenging Ultramarathons on the planet.
 That now also applies to the Marathon and Half Marathon.
 While there are many miles ran on relatively flat dirt and gravel roads, the climbs can be challenging.
 However most everyone who has experienced the race will share, it is the heat and the exposure that provides the greatest challenge.
 During the first few hours the canyon has many shaded areas, but as the day and the kilometers wear on, the warmth of the sun will take effect.
 Much of the course after the sun reaches above the mountains is exposed and there is little or no shade to be found.
 While an average year may see temperatures reach the low to mid 80’s, it is not uncommon for them to hit the upper 90’s and more.